- What are the Art Blocks Engine offerings?

 - Project launch! - 1 week after step 11

 Core contract: This is the smart contract that controls the artwork created by the artist.
 No financial transactions occur on this smart contract.

 AdminACL: By default, Engine smart contracts have two sets of permissions, Admin and Artist.
 The AdminACL contract controls which wallets can access which functions on your core contract.
 If you'd like to assign more granular control of your smart contract to different wallets, you can fork and customize the AdminACL contract.

 Minter Filer: The minter filter configures minter-types to specific projects.

 Minter contract: These smart contracts receive funds and split them between the artist(s) and the platform.
 Artists receive funds directly from these contracts.

-How do we list Art Blocks Engine pieces on OpenSea?
+How do we list Art Blocks Engine pieces on secondary markets?

-OpenSea will automatically detect and display projects on your contract as one large collection.
-If you’d like each project to have its own storefront, please contact account manager to facilitate the change.
+Secondary marketplaces will automatically detect and display projects on your contract.
+If you’d like each project to have its own storefront on OpenSea, please contact an account manager to facilitate the change.